 William T. Armaline

-William Armaline is the founder of the Human Rights Minor Program, Director of the Human Rights Institute, and an Associate Professor in the Department of Sociology and Interdisciplinary Social Sciences [SISS] at San José State University.
-His formal training and professional experience spans sociology, education, and human rights.
-Dr. Armaline’s interests, applied work, and scholarly publications address social problems as they relate to political economy, environmental sustainability, human rights, racism and anti-racist action, critical pedagogy and transformative education, inequality and youth, mass incarceration, and drug policy reform.
+William Armaline is an associate professor in the Department of Sociology and Interdisciplinary Social Sciences at the College of Social Sciences and founder of the Human Rights Minor Program and Director of the Human Rights Institute.
+His formal training and professional experience span sociology, education, and human rights.
+Dr. Armaline’s interests, work, and scholarly publications address social problems as they relate to political economy, environmental sustainability, human rights, racism and anti-racist action, critical pedagogy and transformative education, inequality and youth, mass incarceration and drug policy reform.
 Please follow him and all things Human Rights at SJSU on the HRI website (www.sjsu.edu/hri) and on Twitter (@SJSUHumanRights).

-Scott Myers-Lipton is a professor of sociology and author of the book Rebuild America: Solving the Economic Crisis Through Civic Works.
-He holds a doctoral degree of philosophy from the University of Colorado, Boulder.
-He co-founded the successful campaign to raise the minimum wage in San Jose.
+Scott Myers-Lipton is a professor of sociology and interdisciplinary social science and the author of the book “Rebuild America: Solving the Economic Crisis Through Civic Works.”
+He co-founded a successful campaign to raise the minimum wage in San Jose.
 His interests include poverty and wealth, race, community change and service learning.
-Recent media coverage includes this front-page story in The New York Times.
+He holds a doctoral degree in philosophy from the University of Colorado, Boulder.

-Garrick Percival is an associate professor and chair of the Political Science Department at SJSU.
-He holds a doctoral degree in political science from the University of California, Riverside.
+Garrick Percival is a professor and chair of the political science department.
 He teaches courses in state and local government, public policy and American government.
 His research focuses on American politics and public policy, primarily the nexus between criminal justice policy and inequality at the state and local levels of government.
-He is the co-author of the forthcoming book, California Politics and Government: A Practical Approach (15 ed).
+He is the co-author of the book “California Politics and Government: A Practical Approach” (15 ed).
+He holds a doctoral degree in political science from the University of California, Riverside.